rutgerhofste/docker_gis/README.md

 # Getting Started

 1. Get docker up and running on your cloud instance.
-2. `docker run --name gisdocker -it -p 8888:8888 rutgerhofste/gisdocker:stable bash`
+2. `docker run --name docker_gis -it -p 8888:8888 rutgerhofste/docker_gis:stable bash`
 3. Launch the Jupyter Notebook Server.
 Instructions can be found [here](https://github.com/rutgerhofste/Aqueduct30Docker)

 See the section: Cloud Based solution.